FollowTheProcess/pymechtest/README.md

 ## What is it?

-*:warning: Project under initial development*
+*:warning: Project under pre-release development*

 pymechtest is a small, helpful(hopefully) python package to help engineers collate, process, analyse, and report on mechanical test data.
 I built pymechtest to help automate the things I did on a near-daily basis as an engineer.
 I hope it can prove some use to you too!